chuanqisun/eigen-db/README.md

 # Eigen DB

-High-performance vector database for the web.
+High-performance vector database for the web, powered by Web Assembly.

 `eigen-db` stores and queries embedding vectors in-browser, using: